johnmartinsson/differentiable-mel-spectrogram/README.md

     conda install -c conda-forge ray-tune librosa

 # Clone repository
-Clone the repository and change working directory.
+Clone the 'eusipco2023' branch of the repository and change working directory.
 All commands assume that this is the working directory.

     git clone -b eusipco2023 https://github.com/johnmartinsson/differentiable-mel-spectrogram.git
     cd differentiable-mel-spectrogram